 I am particularly interested in how filmmaking can be used as a creative medium to: preserve and celebrate indigenous ways of knowing, explore the extraordinary ways humans interact with their environments, deconstruct the strange and beautiful, and help people rediscover their childlike curiosity about the world around them.

-I work as a filmmaking workshop instructor with the Digital Storywork Partnership (DSP), engaging Indigenous and non-Indigenous youth, elders, college students, faculty, community members, and professional filmmakers in collaborative research and multimedia storytelling to preserve Indigenous culture and language.
+I work as a filmmaking workshop instructor and consultant for the Digital Storywork Partnership (DSP), engaging Indigenous and non-Indigenous youth, elders, college students, faculty, community members, and professional filmmakers in collaborative research and multimedia storytelling to preserve Indigenous culture and language.
 I have most recently taught a documentary workshop in northern India to a group of Tibetan refugees working in the non-profit sector, with the hopes of expanding DSP to other communities.

 I received my Masters of Fine Arts in Science & Natural History Filmmaking and my last two films Red Wolf Revival and Fungiphilia Rising have been featured at film festivals and classrooms around the world.